evgenyneu/evgenii.com/files/2018/09/three-body-problem-simulator/the_complete_code.md

       }
     }

-    // Returns the acceleration of the body 'iFromBody' due to the other bodies.
+    // Returns the acceleration of the body 'iFromBody'
+    // due to the other bodies.
-    //   iFromBody: the index of body: 0 is first body, 1 is second body etc.
+    //   iFromBody: the index of body: 0 is first body, 1 is second body.
     //   coordinate: 0 for x coordinate, 1 for y coordinate function acceleration(iFromBody, coordinate) {
       var result = 0;